qemu/qemu/docs/devel/testing.rst

  .. code::

-  tests/venv/bin/avocado run $OPTION1 $OPTION2 tests/acceptance/
+  tests/venv/bin/avocado run $OPTION1 $OPTION2 tests/avocado/

-Note that if ``make check-acceptance`` was not executed before, it is possible to create the Python virtual environment with the dependencies needed running:
+Note that if ``make check-avocado`` was not executed before, it is possible to create the Python virtual environment with the dependencies needed running: